Sexual problems in women may have physical causes, psychological causes, or often a combination, with each impacting the other.

 Similar symptoms can also result from removal of both ovaries and hormonal changes that occur after a baby is delivered (postpartum Overview of Postpartum Care The 6 weeks after pregnancy and delivery of a baby is called the postpartum period, when the mother’s body returns to its prepregnancy state.
 After childbirth, a mother can expect to have some... read more ).

-Selective serotonin reuptake inhibitors (SSRIs) Selective serotonin reuptake inhibitors (SSRIs) Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
-Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more , a type of antidepressant, commonly cause problems with sexual function.
+Selective serotonin reuptake inhibitors (SSRIs) Selective serotonin reuptake inhibitors (SSRIs) Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more , a type of antidepressant, commonly cause problems with sexual function.
 These medications may contribute to several types of sexual dysfunction.

 Alcohol Alcohol Use Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
 Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more can also cause problems with sexual function.

 Interview with the woman and, sometimes, her partner

 A sexual dysfunction disorder is typically diagnosed when symptoms have been present for at least 6 months and cause significant distress.
 Some women may not be distressed or bothered by decreased or absent sexual desire, interest, arousal, or orgasm.
 In such cases, a disorder is not diagnosed.